hbowie/practopians/readme.md

 3. Use iWisdom to export All Fields of Entire Collection to a tab delimited text file named 'quotes.tab' in the lists folder.

+4. Update content.xls in the lists folder to add a new blog post.

-4. Use PSTextMerge to play the script named 'practopians-gen.tcz' in the scripts folder.
+5. Use PSTextMerge to play the script named 'practopians-gen.tcz' in the scripts folder.

 Rights
 ------